aviumlabs/python-compose/README.md

 This git repository is designed to be a "getting started" template.

-The rest of this document provides the details for using this template to begin development of Python application or library.
+The rest of this document provides the details for using this template to begin development of a Python application or library.

 ## Design